 We had a whack of visitors, including a group of 6 people who flagged me off the island for a “photo to put on flickr”.
 I’m not sure it’s kind to photograph someone who’s been walking 2000+ paces a day AND has been on an island with no running water for a week.
 But I figured since I was sneaking along the cliff photographing them, it was only fair to let them take a snap or two of me.
 Hopefully, we’ll never see those online.

 Sandy, Mary Jo and Zara came to visit too.

-On their way across the river they met a man hanging a frog on on the first/last tree… yes hanging a little stuffed frog on the tree and photographing it.
+On their way across the river, they met a man hanging a frog on the first/last tree… yes hanging a little stuffed frog on the tree and photographing it.

-As it turns out he was taking a portrait of Phil the Frog, who has been crisscrossing the world since the turn of the century (aka 01-01-00) as part of RunThePlanet.com.
-Phil arrived in town Friday to visit local host (whose name we never caught – or shamefully forgot) for a week or two.
-Phil‘s host heard about the 50 Paces Project “had” to photograph Phil on the first and last trees on the path.
+As it turns out he was taking a portrait of Phil the Frog, who has been crisscrossing the world since the turn of the century (aka 01-01-00) as part of RunThePlanet.com [site no longer active].
+Phil the Frog arrived in town Friday to visit local host (whose name we never caught – or shamefully forgot) for a week or two.
+Phil’s host heard about the 50 Paces Project “had” to photograph Phil on the first and last trees on the path.

 We crossed the river again, but this time to the glen side, for a lovely dinner party with Tim Frink – a local historian and author.